Code-Institute-Submissions/justgin/README.md

 * [Hero Image - base.html](https://www.pexels.com/photo/lemonade-on-brown-surface-616836/)
 * [Hero Image - info.html](https://www.pexels.com/photo/food-cold-red-blue-4702421/)

+## Mentions

+During the later/completion stages of the project, a widespread incident occurred within Gitpod, where repositories were moved, and account owners were advised to start a new repository and clone all files.

+Despite choosing to wait for a more positive outcome, and being reassured that my files had been relocated to their original place, importing Django was affected.
+This meant that final, smaller details couldn't be updated, when taking into consideration the files that were connected with AWS.

 ## Acknowledgements
 *  As mentioned in my penultimate project, my thanks to the Student Care team at Code Institute again for their support and understanding during a particularly difficult time, whilst I, like many other students, were also taking on the challenge of learning new technologies taught through their Full Stack Web Development Course.